 Of course, all this takes a while.
-This study says it takes 6 weeks to produce new and healthy collagen and elastin.
-When it finally does, your skin becomes firmer and elastic.
+It usually takes 6 weeks to produce new and healthy collagen and elastin.
+When it finally does, your skin becomes firmer and more elastic.

 What have wrinkles, scars and stretch marks in common?

 A lack of collagen.
-So, by boosting its production, micro-needling can help scars heal faster.
+By boosting its production, micro-needling can help scars heal faster.